openhwgroup/cva5-accelerators/README.md

 ```
 git submodule update --init
 ```
+to bring in the CVA5 repo, and the embench benchmarks.

-For initial testing, extract the reference binaries as described below:
+**For initial testing, extract the reference binaries as described below:**

 ## Reference Binaries
 Reference binaries are included in: `reference-binaries.tar.xz` in the root directory of the project.
 To use them, extract them to: